A Love That Abounds For The Church

 But today, I wanted to shift my focus to the traditional church that we know so well.
 As people gather to meet this Sunday, some extraordinarily beautiful things happen as people flock to their weekly gathering place.
 Let’s talk about why we love the traditional church.

-Here are some of the things that people LOVE about the traditional church:
+Things people LOVE about the traditional church

-We are fascinated with our Missions program, which teaches us about new cultures and how they express the gospel in their context.
+We are fascinated with our missions program, which teaches us about new cultures and how they express the gospel in their context.
 We love giving generously to help people have clean water to drink, clothes on their backs, and food to eat.
 We devote ourselves to sending missionaries to these faraway lands and eagerly anticipate hearing what they have learned and what God has done while they were away.
 They are, after all, an extension of the ministry of our local church.

 We cherish our times of congregational singing.
 There is nothing like hearing hundreds or even thousands of men, women, and children sing praises to Jesus as one voice.
 Our hair stands on end, and we get goosebumps when we hear everyone sing with full hearts and voices about Blessed Assurance and Amazing Grace.
 We love seeing gifted musicians lead us before His throne to worship our Savior.

 We look forward to a weekly message from our pastor.
 He studies and spends hours each week to take us deeper into the scriptures, helping us understand how to apply these truths into our daily lives.
 His education and ability to understand God’s word in the original languages are enlightening and allow us to understand obscure passages and concepts.

 We love our fellowship time and pot luck dinners, where we gather together as brothers and sisters to have a meal and bless each other with food and fellowship.
 We eagerly anticipate these delicious diversions from our church’s more formal expressions; from ice cream socials to chili cook-offs and fish fries.